Not a blank template - your details are filled in, formatted to Illinois law, and ready to sign.

 What is the maximum interest rate for a promissory note in Illinois?

-Illinois imposes a usury limit of 9% maximum for consumer loans under $25,000.
-Charging interest above the legal limit is considered usury and can result in penalties — in Illinois, the consequence is: borrower can recover double the usurious interest.
+Illinois caps interest at 9% maximum for consumer loans under $25,000.
+Charging above the legal limit is usury - in Illinois, the penalty is: borrower can recover double the usurious interest.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Illinois?